Vaccine Types

 The WHO uses sophisticated systems for monitoring circulating strains of flu around the world, so it is usually possible to predict which strains are most likely to cause trouble, with considerable accuracy.

-At flujabs.org, we have consistently supported the use of the Quadrivalent vaccine, on the basis that it significantly increases the probability of good protection.
+At Fleet St. Clinic, our vaccine of choice would be the premium recombinant flu vaccine, Supemtek, on the basis that it significantly increases the probability of good protection.

 Side Effects